Businesses need legal expertise

 Why are lawyers making the switch?

-The figures demonstrate a growing trend, with 30% of lawyers quitting the profession after ten years, according a February 2017 report entitled The Future of the Legal Profession.
+The figures demonstrate a growing trend, with 30% of lawyers quitting the profession after ten years, according to a February 2017 report entitled The Future of the Legal Profession.
 Individual accounts point to many factors influencing lawyers who make the leap: stress, a lack of recognition, an imbalance between time invested and financial gain in their current roles, and the competitive atmosphere resulting from the number of lawyers in the market.
 Subsequently, many prefer to take a pay cut in exchange for less stress and a greater work-life balance.

 A different way of life

-If the daily atmosphere of life in a business differs to that of a law firm, so does the mawyer’s function.
+If the daily atmosphere of life in a business differs to that of a law firm, so does the lawyer’s function.
 In a firm, they will work for several clients, in a business, only one: their employer.
 This may be a source of stress to the lawyer, since the focus on performance and profit is more intense.
 However, if the in-house lawyer seems to have more responsibilities than the average lawyer, it is worth remembering that they have distinct advantages offered by the company: a working contract, and a work-life balance.

 Switching from a law firm to the business world: it is a change in lifestyle, as well as professional direction, but the in-house lawyer can always return to their original career in a law firm.
 According to the 2014 study Day One, out of the 1749 recruitments of legal partners in corporate law firms since 2005, 7% of partners had a ‘non-lawyer’ background: (businesses, politics, academia, consultancy), only half of which (52%) coming from a business background.